JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesSQL.md

 ```SQL
 WHERE field = false
 ```
-where should be followed by search criteria
+where should be followed by search criteria, always use single equals sign

 ```SQL
 DELETE FROM Table